 Portrait of zoonoses prioritized by Quebec’s observatory on zoonoses and climate change adaptation in 2015

-- This exercise allowed the following acknowledgement: given the actual state of scientific knowledge, evidence base data about climate change impact on zoonoses are scarce.
-This main conclusion should be further and refined by the Observatory.
+- This exercise revealed the following main finding: given the current state of scientific knowledge, evidence-based data on the impact of climate change on zoonoses remain limited.
+This main finding deserves further consideration and refinement by the Observatoire.